Computing Hessians

 2-element Vector{Float64}:

-Next, we need the optimal dual solution associated with the nonlinear constraints:
+Next, we need the optimal dual solution associated with the nonlinear constraints (this is where it is important to record the order of the constraints as we added them to nlp):

 Now we can compute the Hessian at the optimal primal-dual point: